anoma/nspec/docs/arch/node/engines/identity_management.juvix.md

 The Identity Management Engine serves as the central coordinator for identity operations within Anoma, managing the entire lifecycle of identities across various storage systems (called "backends").
-These provide a service that can create new identities, connect to existing ones, and manage their cryptographic capabilities (commiting and decrypting), while abstracting away the complexity of different storage systems (like local memory, hardware devices, browser extensions, or remote machines).
+These backends provide a service such as creating new identities, connecting to existing ones, and managing their cryptographic capabilities (commiting and decrypting), while abstracting away the complexity of different storage systems (e.g., local memory, hardware devices, browser extensions, and remote machines).

 Users can request new identity generation (via a `MsgIdentityManagementGenerateIdentityRequest` message) or connection to existing identities (via a `MsgIdentityManagementConnectIdentityRequest` message), specifying their desired capabilities.
-The Capabilities system in Anoma allows fine-grained control over what operations an identity can perform.
+The Capabilities system in Anoma provides fine-grained control over what operations an identity can perform.
 Each identity can have commitment (signing) capabilities, decryption capabilities, or both.
 When you create or connect to an identity, you